SpaceX Starship: Planned launch and landing profile

 Payloads will be integrated into Starship at a separate facility and then rolled out to the launch site.
 Super Heavy and Starship are then to be stacked onto their launch mount and loaded with fuel via the ship quick disconnect (SQD) arm and booster quick disconnect (BQD).
 The SQD and BQD retract, all 33 engines of Super Heavy ignite, and the rocket lifts off.

-At approximately 159 seconds after launch at an altitude of roughly 64 km, Super Heavy cuts off all but three of its center gimbaling rocket engines.
+At approximately 141 seconds after launch at an altitude of roughly 64 km, Super Heavy cuts off 28 of its 33 engines, leaving 5 engines running at reduced throttle.
 Starship then ignites its engines while still attached to the booster, and separates.
-During hot-staging, the booster throttles down its engines.
-The booster then rotates, before igniting ten additional engines for a "boostback burn" which stops all forward velocity.
-After the boostback burn, the booster's engines shut off with Super Heavy on a trajectory for a controlled descent to the launch site using its grid fins for minor course corrections.
-Roughly six minutes after launch, shortly before landing, it ignites its inner 13 engines, then shuts off all but the inner 3, to perform a landing burn which slows it sufficiently to be caught by a pair of hydraulic actuating arms attached to the launch tower.
-The booster landing and catch was successfully demonstrated for the first time on October 13, 2024, with the landing of Booster 12.
+The booster then rotates to an aft-first attitude, before relighting the 28 other engines for a "boostback burn" which stops all forward velocity, then switching to 13 engines and finally 3 to precisely target the landing area.
+After the boostback burn, the booster's engines shut off with Super Heavy on a trajectory for a controlled descent to the launch site using its three grid fins for minor course corrections.
+Roughly six minutes after launch, shortly before landing, it ignites its inner 13 engines, then shuts off all but the same 5 used for hot-staging, to perform a landing burn which slows it sufficiently to be finally caught by a pair of electric actuating arms attached to the launch tower.
+The booster landing and catch was successfully demonstrated for the first time on October 13, 2024, with the landing of Booster 12, and twice more with Boosters 14 and 15.